 - California Acceleration Project

 To learn more about each program, click on the corresponding navigation pane to the left.
-In addition to ongoing communities of practice, the ILC can also provide help to faculty in developing effective classroom practices, designing successful writing assignments, and incorporating discpline-specific writing/reading instruction in courses.
+In addition to ongoing communities of practice, the SSTC can also provide help to faculty in developing effective classroom practices, designing successful writing assignments, and incorporating discpline-specific writing/reading instruction in courses.
 Contact us for more information.

 History and Purpose of Rhetoric and Composition Courses